 Andreano and Lyons is a Will County law firm with offices in downtown Joliet, Illinois focused on divorce and family law.
 We have continuously served clients for over 45 years and stand ready to represent you in the most difficult of family law cases.

 The attorneys at Andreano and Lyons are experienced and dedicated professionals seeking the best resolution of our client's legal issues.
 We are focused on family law and centered in Will County so our clients gain the advantage of attorneys rooted in and familiar with the local court system.

 Phone consultations are provided at (815) 954-8175 with no cost and without an appointment during office hours.
-Attorneys are most available in the afternoon.
-Office consultations include weekend and evening appointments but should be scheduled in advance.
+Attorneys are generally available in the afternoon.
+Office consultations include weekend and evening appointments but must be scheduled in advance.
 You can schedule one by calling our office or even set it up online.
 By speaking directly with one of our attorneys, your questions will get answered quickly and a quote or budget for legal services can be outlined.

 Areas of Family Law Practice:

 - Allocating Parenting Decisions and Time (formerly Joint Parenting)

 - Custody & Visitation Disputes (now Parenting Time)